jessicarush/react-notes/app_layout_barebones.md

 <div id="root"> <!-- react app will render here --> </div>
 ```

-## 5. Add all the component scripts to your html
+## 5. Add all the scripts to your html

 *index.html*